-Three members of the Nottinghamshire based Grove and Rufford Hunt have been fined after being found guilty of hunting a wild mammal with dogs, contrary to S1 of the Hunting Act 2004.
+Three members of the Nottinghamshire based Grove and Rufford Hunt have been fined after being found guilty of illegal fox hunting.
 Huntsman Paul Larby, 57, of The Kennels, Kennel Drive, Barnby Moor, terrierman (trail-layer) Peter White, 57, of Leyfields Farm, Redhill Lane, Kneesall and the hunt’s whipper-in Jane Wright, 63, of Town Street, Lound were each found guilty at Mansfield Magsistrates Court on the 14th March.

 During the trial the court were shown photographs taken by two members of the public who came across the hunt near Rainham, Letford, on 30th January 2016 while going birdwatching.
 The witnesses saw the hunt chase and kill a fox before the body was removed.
 Birdwatcher Philip Palmer told the court that a fox was chased by a pack of 45 hounds in view of members of the hunt, including Larby and Wright who were in the field but did not witness any attempts to call the hounds off.
 On the day in question Mr Palmer said: “This is going to be interesting.
 They must have seen the fox.
 Clealry they will need to call off the hunt”.

 The defendants claimed that they had been following a ‘trail’ and the fox had been caught accidentally.
 Larby told the court that they had been following an artificial scent trail when a fox jumped out of a hedge in front of them and was chased and killed by the hounds before they could intervene.

 Reaching his conclusion after a three day trial, district judge Tim Spruce said: “It’s an inescapable conclusion that the Grove and Rufford Hunt were hunting foxes and not artificial scent trails.